yoshidasala/Shizen_Project/README.md

 # shizen

 Welcome to Shizen.
-A web applicaton made to explore the presence of life in all aspects of nature in Japan. coming soon...
+A web application made to explore the presence of life in all aspects of nature in Japan. coming soon...
 <br />
 <br />